knipknap/exscript/doc/trouble.rst

     5. Serial1/0              up             up       My WAN link
     6. router>

-Note that line 3 happens to contain the string “Router>”, which looks like a prompt when it really is just a description.
-So after receiving the “>” character in line 3, Exscript believes that the router is asking for the next command to be sent.
-So it immediately sends the next command (“show diag summary”) to the router, even that the next prompt was not yet received.
+Note that line 3 happens to contain the string "Router>", which looks like a prompt when it really is just a description.
+So after receiving the ">" character in line 3, Exscript believes that the router is asking for the next command to be sent.
+So it immediately sends the next command ("show diag summary") to the router, even that the next prompt was not yet received.

 Note that this type of error may not immediately show, because the